Gaza International Transitional Authority: Property Rights Unit

 Under the proposals, the Palestinian population of the Gaza Strip would not be displaced and would be able to remain within the territory, with the authority establishing a Property Rights Unit to ensure people who temporarily leave Gaza can return and retain their property rights.

 Judiciary

 An independent judicial system would be put in place and is to be overseen by a Judicial Board led by an Arab jurist.

 Security and law enforcement

 Under the proposal, a multinational peacekeeping force and a locally recruited civilian police force would be deployed into the Gaza Strip, accompanied by a withdrawal of the Israeli armed forces from the territory.

 International Stabilization Force

 An Arab-led multinational peacekeeping force, the International Stabilization Force, would be deployed to provide strategic stability and operational protection in Gaza during the transitional period.
-The Israeli armed forces could be withdrawn from most of the Gaza Strip once the International Stabilization Force has been deployed.
+The IDF could be withdrawn from most of the Gaza Strip once the International Stabilization Force has been deployed.